smartdevicelink/sdl_evolution/proposals/NNNN-android-notifications.md

 ### Allow users to stop SDL foreground services

-As seen in user reviews on the play store, many users want a way to stop foreground service notifications.
+As seen in user reviews on the Google Play Store, many users want a way to stop foreground service notifications.
 The Android Router Service notification will provide buttons on foreground notifications, which will stop the router service and hence remove the notifications.
-All SDL apps connected through this Android Router Service will receive `SdlManagerListener.onDestroy` when the user stops Android Router Service and hence the apps can be notified to stop their own foreground services started for SDL.
+All SDL apps connected through this Android Router Service will receive `SdlManagerListener.onDestroy` when the user stops Android Router Service, and hence the apps can be notified to stop their own foreground services started for SDL.

 The SDL notification should have two buttons, `Stop Now` and `Settings`.
 These buttons will be shown when the user expands the notification on the Android device.